-Below are frequently asked questions (FAQs) about privacy at Disability Services.
+Below are frequently asked questions (FAQs) about privacy at the Center for Accessibility Resources.

-If I seek accommodation through Disability Services, will everyone know about my disability and accommodations?
+If I seek accommodation through the Center for Accessibility Resources, will everyone know about my disability and accommodations?

-Confidentiality is of the utmost importance to Disability Services staff and the students we serve.
-Students must sign a Release of Information form in order for Disability Services staff to disclose a student's disability.
-The student must designate with whom Disability Services can share information.
-Disability Services will not disclose any information regarding the specific nature of the disability without the student's knowledge and expressed consent.
+Confidentiality is of the utmost importance to the Center for Accessibility Resources staff and the students we serve.
+Students must sign a Release of Information form in order for the Center for Accessibility Resources staff to disclose a student's disability.
+The student must designate with whom the Center for Accessibility Resources can share information.
+The Center for Accessibility Resources will not disclose any information regarding the specific nature of the disability without the student's knowledge and expressed consent.
 Accommodation letters list only the accommodations and only identify the specific disability to the degree that the student desires.
 It is the student's choice to share information regarding his/her disability when he/she feels it is appropriate.

 I am a student with a disability, and my disability may affect work with my tutor or the work I bring in to the tutor.
 Should I talk to the tutor about my disability?

 You are under no obligation to disclose your disability to the tutor.
 If you think it would be helpful for you and the tutor to talk about what your disability is and how it does, or might, impact your work, feel free to talk to the tutor about your situation.
 You should only provide as much information as you feel comfortable sharing.